RMLatDIBRIS/RMLatDIBRIS.github.io/examples/resource.md

 # Resource management verification

 Incorrect resource management in software systems is a typical source of subtle bugs that are usually hard to detect and locate, especially in concurrent and distributed applications.
-This page contains **RML** specification patterns supporting verification of resource management.
+This is a typical control-oriented verification problem that can be managed with **RV**.

 ## Non-exclusive access to resources